Workers' Compensation Lawyer in Florence

 Some workplace injuries leave employees partially permanently disabled.
 These injuries are broken into two types of benefits: permanent total disability and permanent partial disability.
 Permanent total disability is defined as an impairment of or loss of certain body parts, including arms, hands, feet, legs, fingers, toes, ears, teeth, or eyes (“scheduled” losses).
 This benefit may also be available to employees who suffer a back injury or develop problems with their heart or lungs (“non-scheduled” losses).

 Permanent total workers’ compensation benefits may be given to employees whose injuries are so severe that they will never be able to work again.

-If you are the dependent (child or spouse) of a person who died from a work-related injury or illness, you may be eligible for workers’ compensation in Florence.
+Our workers’ compensation lawyers can help you seek death benefits if your family member was affected by an on-the-job accident.
+If you are the dependent of a person who died from a work-related injury or illness, you may be eligible for workers’ compensation in Florence.
 This benefit is paid at 70% of the weekly wage of the deceased worker.
 Death workers’ compensation benefits cannot exceed the maximum benefit amount established annually by the Commissioner of Labor.
 The death benefit can also cover funeral expenses of up to $3,500.